-Kevin Ruiz is a member of the inaugural cohort of a combined Masters of Animal Science and Doctor of Veterinary Medicine program at Colorado State University.
-He is set to complete the Masters of Animal Science (coursework, thesis, and project) within 1 year and continue on to veterinary school in the fall of 2018.
+Kevin Ruiz is a member of Colorado State University’s inaugural cohort of a combined Masters of Animal Science and Doctor of Veterinary Medicine program.
+Within one year, he will complete the Masters of Animal Science (coursework, thesis, and project) and continue on to veterinary school.

-Kevin’s passion for animals was handed down to him by his dad.
+Kevin’s father passed down his love of animals to him.
 “He had a way with animals.
 He was able to establish a level of trust to the animals he cared for whether it was caring for baby birds or a broken wing to doctoring wounds on small and large animals.
 He would always put their needs first.”

 Note to reader: this is an affiliate link, you will help to keep this site running (at no extra cost to you) by buying the Amazon book through this link*

 There are different requirements for each accredited veterinary school if you are thinking of applying.
 Some schools require organic chemistry lecture and lab, while others just lecture, while still others require organic chemistry lecture and lab for orgo 1, but just lecture for orgo 2.
 This book will lay it all out for you in a comprehensive guide.

 Check it out here: Veterinary Medical School Admission Requirements (VMSAR)